pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

     then only files which are 250M or smaller will be cached; files larger than 250M will not be cached.

-### Enable Stats (optional)

-The `enable_stats` parameter turns on statistics tracking for the pipeline.
-When you enable the statistics tracking, the pipeline automatically creates and commits datum processing information to a special branch in its output repo called `"stats"`.
-This branch stores information about each datum that the pipeline processes, including timing information, size information, logs, and `/pfs` snapshots.
-You can view this statistics by running the `pachctl inspect datum` and `pachctl list datum` commands, as well as through the web UI.
-Do not enable statistics tracking for S3-enabled pipelines.

-Once turned on, statistics tracking cannot be disabled for the pipeline.
-You can turn it off by deleting the pipeline, setting `enable_stats` to `false` or completely removing it from your pipeline spec, and recreating the pipeline from that updated spec file.
-While the pipeline that collects the stats exists, the storage space used by the stats cannot be released.

-!!! note
-    Enabling stats results in slight storage use increase for logs and timing information.
-    However, stats do not use as much extra storage as it might appear because snapshots of the `/pfs` directory that are the largest stored assets do not require extra space.

 ### Reprocess Datums (optional)

 Per default, Pachyderm avoids repeated processing of unchanged datums (i.e., it processes only the datums that have changed and skip the unchanged datums).
 This [**incremental behavior**](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/relationship-between-datums/#example-1-one-file-in-the-input-datum-one-file-in-the-output-datum) ensures efficient resource utilization.
 However, you might need to alter this behavior for specific use cases and **force the reprocessing of all of your datums systematically**.
 This is especially useful when your pipeline makes an external call to other resources, such as a deployment or triggering an external pipeline system.
 Set `"reprocess_spec": "every_job"` in order to enable this behavior.